Decision pipeline

 • Bellingcat — OSINT investigations on extremism.

-• Africa: allAfrica (general + Ethiopia + Ghana + Kenya + Nigeria), BBC Afrique (Francophone), Daily Maverick, Mail & Guardian, South African Jewish Report, Standard Media (KE), The Citizen (SA), The Namibian, This Day (NG).
+• Africa: allAfrica (general + Ethiopia + Ghana + Kenya + Nigeria), BBC Africa, BBC Afrique (Francophone), Borkena (Ethiopia), Daily Maverick, eNCA (SA), Mail & Guardian, News24 (SA — Top + Local), Premium Times (Nigeria), Reporter Ethiopia, South African Jewish Report, Standard Media (KE), The Citizen (SA), The Namibian, This Day (NG).

-• Asia-Pacific: ABC Australia, Australian Jewish News, Bangkok Post, Channel News Asia, Dawn (Pakistan), Geo News, Global Times, Japan Times, Korea Herald, Korea Times, NDTV, Nikkei Asia, RNZ, SBS, SCMP, SMH, Straits Times, The Conversation AU, The Daily Star (Bangladesh), The Hindu, Times of India, TOI World, Xinhua, Yonhap.
+• Asia-Pacific: ABC Australia, Asia Sentinel, Australian Jewish News, Bangkok Post, Channel News Asia, China Daily, Dawn (Pakistan), Express Tribune (Pakistan), Geo News, Global Times, Hindustan Times, HKFP (Hong Kong Free Press), India Today, Japan Times, Korea Herald, Korea Times, Malay Mail, Mint, NDTV, Nikkei Asia, RNZ, SBS, SCMP, Scroll.in, SMH, Straits Times, The Conversation AU, The Daily Star (Bangladesh), The Hindu, Times of India, TOI World, Xinhua, Yonhap.

 • Balkans: Balkan Insight, Danas (RS), Delo (SI), ERT News, Greek Reporter, Index.hr, Koha (Kosovo), N1 Serbia, Naftemporiki, Neos Kosmos (diaspora), Politika (RS), RTV Slovenia, Telegrafi, To Vima, tportal (HR), Vijesti (ME).